Blast Corps Soundtrack

 Barry Leitch, 1997

 The Top Gear franchise’s most prolific period was the 64-bit era when Top Gear Rally, Top Gear: Overdrive, Top Gear Rally 2 and Top Gear Hyper-Bike hit the Nintendo 64 in quick succession.
 Top Gear Rally saw the return of a familiar name: Barry Leitch, who had scored the first two Lotus games and Top Gear in the early 1990s.
-However, at first listen, Top Gear Rally’s soundtrack doesn’t bear much resemblance to the sleek 1980s-inspired synth sounds of Leitch’s earlier racing game scores – maybe befitting the gritty terrain these race cars have to traverse.
+Initially though, Top Gear Rally’s soundtrack doesn’t seem to bear much resemblance to the sleek 1980s-inspired synth sounds of Leitch’s earlier racing game scores – maybe befitting the gritty terrain these race cars have to traverse now.

 “Mountain” is the best example of Top Gear Rally’s harsher approach.
 It’s the soundtrack’s most driven and abstract cue, grabbing listeners’ attention with its build-up of polyrhythmic synth lines and borderline grating, industrial guitar sounds.
 The cue also shows how meticulously Leitch constructs his lengthy compositions.
 Witness how he adapts his trademark staccato melody figures into something more skittish and high-strung to suit the track’s twitchy nature.
 He then carefully and subtly weaves the result – a nervous pulse that suddenly peaks and trails off – into the composition’s fabric.